cosmos/mainnet/INSTRUCTIONS.md

 ## Timelines

-1. **22 April 2019 07:00 PST**: Validators from the Columbus genesis drill must submit their addresses via pull request to [the validator address directory](https://github.com/terra-project/accounts/validators/address.json) to reclaim their drill rewards.
+1. ~~**22 April 2019 07:00 PST**: Validators from the Columbus genesis drill must submit their addresses via pull request to [the validator address directory](https://github.com/terra-project/accounts/validators/address.json) to reclaim their drill rewards.~~

-2. **22 April 2019 09:00 PST**: Terraform Labs will publish its `penultimate_genesis.json` file to be used by validators to assemble genesis transactions.
+2. ~~**22 April 2019 09:00 PST**: Terraform Labs will publish its `penultimate_genesis.json` file to be used by validators to assemble genesis transactions.~~

 3. **23 April 2019 02:00 PST**: By this time, all genesis validators MUST submit a gentx PR to this repository to be included in the genesis block.
 We will not be accepting gentxs past this time.

-4. **23 April 2019 05:00 PST**: At this point, Terraform Labs will publish the `genesis.json` file.
-Validators should replace their `genesis_template.json` file with this file.
+4. **23 April 2019 05:00 PST**: At this point, Terraform Labs will publish the `genesis.json` file containing the gentx submissions from validators.
+Validators should replace their `penultimate_genesis.json` file with this file.

 5. **23 April 2019 23:00 PST**: The Genesis Block for Columbus will be mined.